Daniel57910/CV/README.md

  - Photography.
  - Boxing, rock climbing, cycling, running and keeping active.
  - Books, favorites include LOTR and the Hitchhikers Guide To The Galaxy.
- - Mental Health and Productivity
+ - Mental Health and Productivity.